 Circling back to “Teaching with Fortnite Creative,” I mentioned that the course is more about setting up Fortnite Creative and demonstrating how to use it as opposed to specific applications in the classroom.
 However, the final segment of the course does link to a number of helpful resources and actual lesson plans that show how Fortnite Creative can be used to drill down to specific academic areas such as economics, physics, social skills, and many others.

-Lastly, I also wanted to mention that Epic Games is holding a contest through the end of this month (September 2020) which will award cash prizes to high school educators who present the best lesson plan(s) using Fortnite Creative (or Unreal Engine and Twinmotion).
+Lastly, I also wanted to mention Epic Games will frequently run contests that award cash prizes to high school educators who present the best lesson plan(s) using Fortnite Creative (or Unreal Engine and Twinmotion).
 They have also provided a lesson plan template, and I have linked some completed sample lesson plans below.